MicrosoftDocs/win32/desktop-src/direct3d9/d3dxcreatecubetexturefromresourceex.md

-﻿---
+---
-Description: 'Creates a cube texture from a resource specified by a string.
-This is a more advanced function than D3DXCreateCubeTextureFromResource.' ms.assetid: '4d263386-8270-4967-8ef5-e9ac69e502a5'
+Description: Creates a cube texture from a resource specified by a string.
+This is a more advanced function than D3DXCreateCubeTextureFromResource. ms.assetid: 4d263386-8270-4967-8ef5-e9ac69e502a5
 title: D3DXCreateCubeTextureFromResourceEx function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DXCreateCubeTextureFromResourceEx function